Bayesian feedback in the framework of ecological sciences: Species distribution models

-In this equation most of the parameters are already known from the geostatistical model, with the exception of the $\beta'_0$ and $\beta'_1$ associated with the LGCP and the $\alpha$ parameter.
-The latter is a parameter introduced by INLA in the process of copying the effect from the geostatistic likelihood, which allows to establish a linear scaling in the sharing component \citep{BayesianInferenceINLA_GomezRubio}.
-In our case this scale refers to transforming the intensity of the spatial effect with respect to the geostatistical process while preserving the same spatial range.
+In this equation most of the parameters are already known from the { geostatistical model}, with the exception of the $u^*_i$ and the ${ \gamma}$ parameter. { The $u^*_i$ represents a specific spatial effect associated with the generating location process.
+It enables the consideration of other spatially structured elements that may influence the point process but are not directly linked to the response variable of the geostatistical process.
+Meanwhile, $\gamma$ is a parameter introduced by INLA during the process of incorporating the effect from the geostatistical likelihood.
+This parameter facilitates establishing a linear scaling in the sharing components} \citep{BayesianInferenceINLA_GomezRubio}. { In our case, this scale refers to the transformation of the intensity of the coefficients of the covariates and the spatial effect with respect to the geostatistical process, while maintaining the same spatial range of the spatial effect.}